binary42420/PAUS/Readme.md

-# Paus
+# PAUS

-This App allows setting time pauses for the usage of Android phones/ devices.
+This App allows setting time PAUSes for the usage of Android phones/ devices.

 It is a fork of the App [Paus](https://paus.io) with all networking related features removed.